An Aesthetic Philosophy of Librarianship

 We can’t pretend to know what the future holds in terms of career opportunities for our students.
 Nurturing the passions and interests of our students may ultimately be what leads to their success in life–not necessarily their practical Nursing, Health Administration or Respiratory Therapy degrees.
 Perhaps they will prepare themselves in a career or a field of study not yet established.
 I recall a time when there were no degrees in Computer Science, and all programmers were self-taught through whatever books and resources were available.

 We talk about promoting innovation and entrepreneurship.
-There is no better place to cultivate that spirit but in the library, where there is real freedom to individualized learning, knowledge and ideas.
+There is no better place to cultivate that spirit than the library, where there is real freedom to pursue individualized learning, knowledge and ideas.

 Now, many believe that the application of similar sorts of “quality assessment/quality management” techniques to K-12 education, with performance indicators, outcomes, standards, testing, tracking and recording for the sake of reporting back into a system, has not resulted in improved educational outcomes in the classroom, because the curriculum and methods of instruction have been changed in order to meet the needs of the assessment tools.